 Current Processing Time

-As of July 2010, the Department of State is processing routine applications approximately 4-6 weeks from the time the application is received.
-Expedited service takes about 2-3 weeks.
+The Department of State is processing routine applications approximately 12 weeks from the time the application is received.
+Expedited service takes about 4-6 weeks at minimum.
 For updates on current processing times, please visit the State Department's travel website.

 To obtain a passport for the first time, you must go in person to one of 7,000 passport acceptance facilities located in the United States.
 Locate a local facility through the U.S. Department of State Passport Acceptance Facility search page.

 - two photographs of yourself (most facilities can do this for you for a fee)

 - proof of citizenship (usually a certified birth certificate)